Elinor Florence, Author

 He was transported to a field hospital and eventually shipped home to Canada, where he spent weeks recovering in hospital in Vancouver.
 The rest of the Lord Strathcona’s Horse continued north, helping liberate many Dutch towns and cornering the German troops in northern Holland.

 As the Lord Strathcona’s Horse moved through the Netherlands, many appreciative local children and residents cheered when they passed and welcomed them when they stopped to rest.
-Here, Dutch villagers climb on a Canadian Sherman tank – the same design as the tanks Stan crewed.
+Here, Dutch villagers climb on a Sherman tank — the same design as the tanks Stan crewed.

 Back in Canada, Stan recovered at Vancouver’s Shaughnessy Hospital.
 To fill the long days and to strengthen his injured arm, he started doing leatherwork.
 It was here that he cut, shaped, bound and drilled the leather cribbage board that is now treasured by my family.